 There are specific times of the year when certain flowers are in season.
 Determine what flowers are in season and try to stick with that!
 You can also take a look at year-round flowers.
-Some of those year-round flowers include roses, garden roses, carnations, hydrangeas, and orchids.
-Try to stay away from major holidays like Mother’s Day and Valentine’s Day, as well.
+Some year-round flowers include roses, garden roses, carnations, hydrangeas, and orchids.
+Try to stay away from having your wedding coincide with major holidays like Mother’s Day and Valentine’s Day, as well.
 Those are very busy times in the floral industry so you can expect to pay more for your flowers.

 7. Take Advantage of Statement Blooms that Fill Space